annotation/text-fabric/docs/Implementation/Apps.md

-        FONT_NAME | string | font family name to be used in CSS for representing text in original script FONT | string | file name of the offline font specified in FONT_NAME FONTW | string | file name of the webfont specified in FONT_NAME CSS | css | CSS styles to be included in Jupyter Notebooks and in the TF browser
+        FONT_NAME | string | font family name to be used in CSS for representing text in original script FONT | string | file name of the offline font specified in FONT_NAME FONTW | string | file name of the webfont specified in FONT_NAME

     ??? abstract "app.py"
         The functionality specific to the corpus in question, organized as an extended